lawrencelm/MyRocketStartup/README.md

 * uBeam

+> Industry: Energy
-> A wireless power startup that transmits power over-the-air to charge electronic devices.
+> Description: A wireless power startup that transmits power over-the-air to charge electronic devices.

 * Magic Leap

+> Industry: VR
+> Location: Palo Alto
+> Stage: Raised $542 million in second-round financing from an unparalleled lineup of bigfoot investors led by Google
-> VR.
-It's time to bring magic back into the world.
+> Description: It's time to bring magic back into the world -- launching the future of computing

 * Tesla